 starkli account command.
 Variant-specific commands are available under

 Before creating an account, you must first decide on the variant to use.
-As of this writing, the only supported variant is
+As an example here, we will use the OpenZeppelin variant, whose identifier is

 All variants come with an